 Bridge Requirement

-Before taking most upper division courses, students are required to take courses that deal with some mathematical proof at an elementary level.
+Before taking most upper division courses, students are required to take courses that focus on mathematical proof at an elementary level.
 In addition to this, students are required to take a selection of Math Lab courses (Math 201-206), which are two-credit courses focusing on mathematical problem solving, use of mathematical technology, and skills for communicating mathematics.
-There are no prerequisites for the Math Lab courses, and students are recommended to start taking them as soon as possible after they have decided to be a math major.
+Students are recommended to complete Math Labs as soon as possible after they have declared a math major.

-There are three options for meeting the Bridge Requirement:
+There are two options for meeting the Bridge Requirement:

 - Math 307 and four Math Labs.
 The Math 307 course is an introduction to proof.
 The mathematical focus is typically problems from set theory, combinatorics, logic and discrete math although the real point of the course is giving students practice and feedback so that they can learn how to do mathematical proofs.
 The prerequisite is Math 252 or equivalent.